 If you have any issues booking online, please call us on 028 9027 0290.

 You can contact the office at the following times:

 ||9.30am to 4.15pm

 How to register a birth

-By law, your baby's birth must be registered within 42 days of the date of birth.
+By law, babies born in Northern Ireland must be registered within 42 days of the birth.
 This is free and can be done in any District Registrar's office in Northern Ireland.

 You will need to:

 - fill in a birth registration form, and